Mielek/apim-policy-toolkit/docs/IntegratePolicySolutionWithApiOps.md

 # Integrate policy solution with repository containing data for APIOps

-Azure API Management policy toolkit is very elastic and allow a developer to define how the structure of repository will look.
-In this guide we will touch how toolkit project can produce policies which can be easily published by [APIOps tool](https://azure.github.io/apiops) to Azure API Management instance.
+Azure API Management policy toolkit is very elastic and allows a developer to define how the structure of the repository will look.
+In this guide, we will touch how a toolkit project can produce policies which can be easily published by [APIOps tool](https://azure.github.io/apiops) to Azure API Management instance.

 ## APIOps repository structure

-Repository with Azure API Management data created by APIOps tool should have structure similar to below folder tree.
+Repository with Azure API Management data created by APIOps tool should have structure similar to below a folder tree.
 We included folders and files about policies in the repository, and we skipped folders and files not relevant in the example.